 - Knows about APR, but is deliberately lying to the client for some reason.

-I hate to assume the worst about people, so I would like to believe the clinic worker just was not sufficiently read-up on the APR method.
-However, I truly do not know which is worse — a client calling a healthcare clinic doing procedures for pregnant women and the employees being ignorant about pregnancy treatments and procedures they offer, or the employees being outright deceptive.
-Neither option serves the best interests of the client or speaks well of the clinic.
+I hate to assume the worst about people, so I would like to believe the clinic worker was just ignorant of APR.
+However, I truly do not know which is worse — the employees offering pregnancy-related “healthcare” being ignorant about available pregnancy treatments and procedures, or the employees being outright deceptive.
+Neither option serves the best interests of the client nor speaks well of the clinic.

 I am going to answer three very important questions now.
-These are questions every healthcare provider (especially those dealing specifically with pregnancy), every options counselor, and every friend who has a friend considering abortion should know how to answer: what is a chemical abortion, how does it work, and how can it be reversed?
+These are questions every healthcare provider dealing specifically with pregnancy, every options counselor, and every friend who has a friend considering abortion should know how to answer: what is a chemical abortion, how does it work, and how can it be reversed?

 What is a chemical abortion?

 Chemical abortion is a means of killing and expelling a developing human from the uterus using prescribed drugs.
 The current two-drug regimen of mifepristone (Mifeprex, or RU-486) and misoprostol is becoming an increasingly popular abortion procedure.
 The FDA approved this cocktail in 2000.

 By 2011, 24% of non-hospital abortions were chemical and by 2014, the figure rose to 31%.
 In 2016, the FDA gave the green light on an alternative regimen using the same two prescriptions: 200 mg of mifepristone orally, followed 24-48 hours later by 800 mcg of misoprostol dissolved in the cheek pouch.
 After this, a follow-up visit with a healthcare provider one to two weeks after the second medication (to ensure complete evacuation of uterine contents) was scheduled in advance.
 There are many other “evidence-based” routes of administration, dosing, and timing options, but this is the FDA-approved regimen for use in the United States.